EsslamAshour/unit_1-2021/README.md

 ## Proposed Solution

 ### Design statement:
 I will design and develop a text-based game for a client who is a game shop owner.
-The game will be a post-apocalyptic adventure game with turn-based fights and will be developed using Python.
+The game will be a turn-based colosseum fighting game and will be developed using Python.
 It will take around 3 weeks to develop and will be evaluated according to the success criteria below.

 ### Justification of proposed solution: